EqualExperts/you-build-it-you-run-it-playbook/what-is-ops-run-it/learning-culture.md

 After the session, the problem manager records the root cause as a problem in the company workflow system, and the recommended fix actions.
 Documentation fixes are handed over to the application support team, such as amending training procedures or updating a service runbook with a workaround for the problem.
 Code and configuration fixes are handed over to the delivery team(s).

-## Reactive culture costs in Ops Run It
+## Learning culture costs in Ops Run It

-Ops Run It reactive culture costs are listed in the table below.
-They're incurred each time someone has an idea on how to improve a digital service.
+Ops Run It learning culture costs are incurred each time someone has an idea on how to improve a digital service.

 |Cost Type|Frequency|Description|Impact|TCO %|
 |---|---|---|---|---|